smolak/bbtdl/README.md

 =========================

 This is my first project written in Backbone.
-I'll add some visuals, storage and import / export in near future.
+I'll add some visuals (done), storage (done) and import / export in near future.

 License
 -------